archlinux/archwiki/extensions/ConfirmEdit/README.md

 * QuestyCaptcha - users have to answer a question, out of a series of questions defined by the administrator(s)
-* ReCaptcha - users have to identify a series of characters, either visually or audially, from a widget provided by the reCAPTCHA service
+* ReCaptcha - users have to identify a series of characters, either visually or audially, from a widget provided by the reCAPTCHA service.
+This plugin is depreacted since MediaWiki 1.28!
+Please switch to the new ReCaptchaNoCaptcha version of ReCaptcha (which is supported by Google and ConfirmEdit).
+* ReCaptchaNoCaptcha - users have to solve different types of visually or audially tasks.

 ### License